 We provide one-on-one remedial instruction individualized for each client’s learning needs in reading, writing, mathematics, homework support, and organization.
 Clients attend sessions 2+ times a week on a set schedule.
-We currently schedule sessions Mondays and Wednesdays or Tuesdays and Thursdays between 3pm and 8pm, and on Saturdays between 9am and 5pm, although our scheduling is expanding so there may be further flexibility in these times.
 Instructors work with the same clients throughout the year.

 Locations: East Vancouver Learning Centre (3292 East Broadway), North Vancouver Learning Centre (315-1277 Lynn Valley Road), and/or Online

 Remuneration: $28.00 to $32.00 per hour, professional development opportunities.